 This class rehearses extended scenes, songs and group numbers from the contemporary Broadway musical theater repertoire.
 Taught by experienced Columbia College Theater Department faculty, this sixteen-week class helps develop acting skills, vocal techniques and confidence.
 The experience culminates in a final performance in our recital hall, which is free and open to family and friends.
 There is absolutely no experience necessary to enjoy this class, and everyone is welcome!

-This is a 16-week class that is not offered during Spring Term 2015.
+This 16-week class is not offered during Fall Term

 Have some experience on your instrument and ready to play with a group?
 This class welcomes musicians of various experience levels and teaches rehearsal and performance techniques through chamber music repertoire.
 Students with at least two years of private study will play with instrumental combinations including trios, quartets and quintets.
 Before class, we’ll chat one-on-one to make sure you’re placed in an ensemble where you’d be most comfortable.